👉

 Instructions and Help about Trust Fund Recovery penalty statute of limitations

-Let's discuss the process that a revenue officer goes through in making a responsible party determination the first thing they're going to do is break out a form 4180 and they'll probably complete that with you sitting there they'll be asking you questions and they'll fill out that form what they'll be doing is conducting an investigation to determine whether you have responsibility to collect and remit payroll taxes what's most important for you to realize here is if I be able to help you or someone like me is able to help you it's best to have representation during this responsible party interview what I've been able to do successfully in the past is bring with me a body of case law where folks have been found responsible parties and not responsible parties it's my job if at all possible to equate your case with all the cases where the party was not found to be a responsible party that's the best way to deal with this if you're facing responsible party determination I don't care if you have to pay for it yourself you'll be a heck of a lot better off than being responsible for your employer's payroll taxes what you need to know is that our OS determination is all it takes to be on the hook for that responsible party determination you can appeal it you can fight it but all it takes to be on the hook for it without having to find your way out of it is that are owed to believe it the statute of limitations for assessing of responsible party penalty are as follows three years from the later of April fifteenth in the year of final of the payroll taxes or three years from the date the employment taxes...
+Let's discuss the process that a revenue officer goes through in making a responsible party determination.
+The first thing they're going to do is break out a form 4180, and they'll probably complete that with you sitting there.
+They'll be asking you questions and filling out the form.
+What they'll be doing is conducting an investigation to determine whether you have the responsibility to collect and remit payroll taxes.
+What's most important for you to realize here is if I am able to help you, or someone like me is able to help you, it's best to have representation during this responsible party interview.
+What I've been able to do successfully in the past is bring with me a body of case law where folks have been found responsible parties and not responsible parties.
+It's my job, if at all possible, to equate your case with all the cases where the party was not found to be a responsible party.
+That's the best way to deal with this if you're facing responsible party determination.
+I don't care if you have to pay for it yourself, you'll be a heck of a lot better off than being responsible for your employer's payroll taxes.
+What you need to know is that our OS determination is all it takes to be on the hook for that responsible party determination.
+You can appeal it, you can fight it, but all it takes to be on the hook for it, without having to find your way out of it, is that are owed to believe it.
+The statute of limitations for assessing a responsible party penalty is as follows: three years from the later of April fifteenth in the year of the final payroll taxes, or three years from the date the employment taxes were filed if later.
+When...